YL-codehub/wordle_solver/README.md

 >- Being performant (ie: the interactive version works on human timescales, so a maximum of 1-2 seconds to generate a guess)
 >- Being portable, so both code and enviroment can be replicated on other machines, ie using Docker.

 In this context, the 1st guess has been implemented independently and raised the necessity of a word scoring library.
 After that, the continuous shortlisting has been encoded into an exhaustive class.
 The 3rd step was then to implement the interaction with the user and testing on a few words with wordle in parallel on the navigator.
-Finally, the test against all words has been implemented by implementing wordle outputs and avoid the human interface between the solver and the game.
+Finally, the test against all words has been implemented by implementing wordle outputs to avoid the human interface between the solver and the game.

 ### Files summary
 In addition to files and functions being all documented and steps being explained when necessary, general comments for each file of the repository are provided in the following.